Compare Car Insurance Quotes in Real-Time and Save.

 Does Opening a CD Affect Your Credit Score?

-No, opening a CD account won't affect your credit score.
+No, opening a CD won't affect your credit score.

 July 1, 2025